DebugDatta/Keltner-Channel-Indicator/README.md

 ---

-- Works only on daily OHLC data
+* Daily OHLC data only
-- Handles one instrument per test
+* Single instrument per run
-- Ignores dividends and corporate events
+* No dividends or corporate actions
-- Meant for learning and research, not live trading
+* Research use, not live trading

 ---